 |Photo credit via Flick Common Creatives|

 I was worried they may have left while we went to get the food.
-However, on our return, my baby says, “Mami, they are still there!”
+However, on our return, my baby said, “Mami, they are still there!”
 He held the two bottles of water, and I carried the food.
 As I got out of the car, I prayed to God that he cover us with his Grace; and that we be used as instruments to bring some comfort to these two people.

-Once there, and with my son by my side I said, “Excuse me, I was wondering if you’d like something to eat?”, and showed them the bag.
+Once there, and with my son by my side, I said, “Excuse me, I was wondering if you’d like something to eat?”, and showed them the bag.
 When they sat up, their faces lit up!
 I saw how young they were maybe mid-twenties; and they said, “Yes, thank you, thank you!
 God bless you ma’am God bless you both!”
-The young man stretched out his hand to me to give me hand-shake, and he did the same to my son who also stretched out his little hand to shake his.
+The young man stretched out his hand to me to give me a hand-shake, and he did the same to my son who also stretched out his little hand to shake his.
 I responded with a “You’re welcome, and we hope you enjoy it!”

 We turned around and walked away.
 I looked down at my son, and I hugged him I said “Thank you, for doing this with me!
 We are truly blessed!”
 I asked him how did he feel, and he told me, “Mami, I feel good!”
 In the car, I just started sobbing.
 I cried tears of gratitude, and felt that God had indeed used my child and me as instruments to serve the less fortunate; and that my child learned a valuable lesson on empathy, kindness, and gratitude to mankind.

 During this giving season make a difference in someone’s life!